Lithuanian Civil War (1381–1384): Aftermath

 Vytautas returned to Lithuania without a clear written agreement with Jogaila.
 He received Hrodna, Brest, Podlaskie, Vawkavysk.
 In order to receive Volhynia after the death of his uncle Liubartas, Vytautas was baptized in the Orthodox rite.
 Skirgaila continued to rule Trakai.
 Vytautas pledged loyalty to Jogaila and became one of the many regional dukes.
 Jogaila was considering different baptism proposals.
 He had already refused the Treaty of Dubysa with the Teutonic Knights.
 He negotiated with Moscow, but it was a dangerous ally and Orthodoxy would not save Lithuania from attacks by the Teutonic Knights.
 Furthermore, Muscovy lost some of its power and influence after the siege of Moscow in 1382 by the Mongols.
 A third option was presented by Poland: it was looking for a suitable groom for Jadwiga of Poland and a worthy candidate to become King of Poland.
 In August 1385, Jogaila signed the Union of Krewo, promising to Christianize Lithuania, marry Jadwiga, and form a personal union between Lithuania and Poland.
 In 1386, he was baptized and crowned King.
 Skirgaila was left as his regent in Lithuania.
 Taking advantage of Jogaila's absence, Andrei of Polotsk renewed his bid for the throne of Lithuania.
 During this time Vytautas remained loyal and helped Jogaila and Skirgaila to defeat Andrei.

 On April 28, 1387, after Andrei's defeat, Skirgaila received Polotsk and Trakai – thus breaking the promise given to Vytautas that he would receive Trakai when Skirgaila received Polotsk.
 Trying to appease his cousin, Jogaila gave him Lutsk (but left a Pole in charge of Lubart's Castle) and Volodymyr-Volynskyi.
 This did not help and the relationship turned sour.
 At the same time dissatisfaction with Skirgaila's rule continued to grow among the Lithuanians, who resented growing Polish influence in the state.
 They wanted to maintain Lithuanian legal distinctiveness and reserve offices for the Lithuanians.
 The duped Teutonic Knights continued to demand Samogitia and continued to wage war.
 All these circumstances allowed Vytautas to renew his struggle for power.
 He escaped to the Teutonic Knights for the second time and waged another civil war.
-It ended with the Ostrów Agreement of 1392, wherein Vytautas acknowledged fealty to Jogaila and was granted extensive autonomy in Lithuania.
-Thus he became the Grand Duke of Lithuania and started his 38-year reign.
+It ended with the Ostrów Agreement of 1392, wherein Vytautas acknowledged fealty to Jogaila and was granted position of regent extensive autonomy in Lithuania.
+In 1401 he was ultimately named by Jogaila his co-ruler and formally became the Grand Duke of Lithuania.
+Vytautas's total reign (including time of regency) would be 38-years.